-Only a third of lawyers use email encryption when sending confidential or privileged documents to their clients.
+Only one-third of lawyers use email encryption when sending confidential or privileged documents to their clients.
 The other two-thirds?
 They exclusively rely on a confidentiality statement to protect sensitive data.

 That’s right: If you’re receiving sensitive data from a lawyer, a meaningless block of text is all that’s preventing malicious parties from accessing it.

-If you want to beef up your email data security, you’re in luck: Most web email providers such as Gmail now include encryption on all messages by default.
+If you want to level up your email data security, you’re in luck: Most web email providers such as Gmail now include encryption on all messages by default.